 Does your company have a customer who is not paying your invoices?
-Our debt recovery lawyers have the means to make your debtor pay as yet.
+Our debt recovery lawyers have the means to make your debtor pay.
 From the moment you hand your debt recovery matter over to us, we will do our utmost to collect your money.
-We, a debt recovery law firm, have more than sixty years of knowledge and experience at our disposal to assist you with your commercial debt recovery.
+We are a debt recovery law firm.
+We have more than sixty years of knowledge and experience at our disposal to assist you with your commercial debt recovery.

 - Immediately contact the debtor and ask why there has been no payment;

 - Is there no response?
 Then send a demand letter;

 - Your customer may be waiting until you engage a lawyer, as this is common in the United Kingdom

 - It is customary to send a final demand letter prior to handing your claim to us for recovery.
 This should contain the following information: